AndersDeath/diary2/000-current.md

 # 31 Dezember - Sonntag - Berlin - 467 Tag der Einwanderung

 The last day is here, people.
+It happened.